 Table of Contents

-8. How to apply for a Skilled Worker visa?
+What is a UK Skilled Worker visa?

 A Skilled Worker visa allows overseas skilled workers to come to or stay in the UK to do an eligible job with a UK employer who holds a valid sponsor licence.
+The employer must issue a Certificate of Sponsorship for a qualifying role and continue to meet their sponsorship responsibilities.
+If sponsors fail to comply with Home Office requirements, they risk enforcement action, including suspension or loss of their licence.

 The Skilled Worker visa can last up to 5 years before it must be extended.
 Holders of this visa can work in the job described by their certificate of sponsorship, study (with some limitations), and bring family members ('dependants') with them.